jbwhit/2018-grace-hopper-eda-workshop/README.md

 # 2018-grace-hopper-eda-workshop
 Grace Hopper Conference Materials

+The slides from our workshop can be found [here](https://www.dropbox.com/s/u3ua82ej73keu8q/2018-GHC-EDA-FINAL-POST.pdf?dl=0).

 The notebook with all of the code to reproduce our plots from the talk are in the notebooks directory.

 # Setup